jstine35/TabSpaceFilterGit/README.md

 # TabSpaceFilterGit

 ## What does it do?
 It configures a given GIT clone to perform smudge/clean filters on all tab/space characters.
-Smudge/Clean filters are the same ones used to implement GIT's LF/CRLF support, and this works the same way: checkout, commit, diff, etc. all work implicitly.
+Smudge/Clean filters are the same ones used to implement GIT's LF/CRLF support (via `core.auto_crlf`), and this works the same way: checkout, commit, diff, etc. all work implicitly.
 The local user sees everything as either tabs or spaces (depending on user preference), while the upstream repository is stored as spaces.
 It's based on proven tech -- LF/CRLF conversion isalrwady used by almost every Git for Windows client in existence.

 ## What is it and how do I use it?
 A mini-installer written in BASH script.
 Run it from your GIT Bash Shell from within your target clone, same as you would run any git command line action.
 ```
-$ install-tab-filter.sh {tabsize}
+$ git-filter-tab-install.sh {tabsize}
 ```
 If no `tabsize` is provided, a default of `4` is used.